zepto-lang/match/README.md

 The pattern matching is *really* basic (the whole module amounts to 34 lines).
 Some of the weaknesses are:

+- Nesting and taking doesn't really play well with data structures other than lists.
 - There are no regexes, simply because zepto does not have regexes *yet*.
 - There is no "catch-all" clause.